parinfer/parinfer.js/resources/public/content.md

 ### Downsides

 The rules for what happens when inserting/deleting parens must be learned.
-Also, the case necessitating a "Safe Mode" comes at the cost of forcing the user to understand when and how to switch editing modes.
+Also, the case necessitating a "Paren Mode" comes at the cost of forcing the user to understand when and how to switch editing modes.

 Also, the preprocessor step performed when opening files will cause more formatting-related changes in your commit history when collaborating with others not using _Parinfer_.

-## Source Code
+### Source Code

 The text formatting code is implemented in portable Clojure/ClojureScript.
 The editor demos are created in CodeMirror with hooks to apply our formatters and